Up (2009 film): Plot

 Dug's pack, all wearing collar translators, surrounds them.
 The dogs' master is revealed to be an elderly Charles Muntz, who invites Carl and Russell aboard his airship and discusses his quest to capture the bird.
 However, Carl's initial excitement over meeting him fades as he realizes that Muntz's obsession has driven him insane.
 After Muntz shows them the bird skeleton, Russell notes its resemblance to Kevin.
 Becoming hostile, Muntz reveals that he has murdered other travelers he suspected of also seeking the bird.
 Carl, Russell and Dug flee, pursued by Muntz's dogs; they are rescued by Kevin, who gets injured in the process.

 Hearing Kevin call out to her chicks, Carl agrees to take her home.
 However, Muntz captures her and starts a fire beneath Carl's home.
 Forced to choose, Carl saves his home, allowing Muntz to take Kevin away and losing Russell's respect.
 Disheartened, Carl looks through his wife's scrapbook and discovers that she had filled in blank pages with photos of their life together and written "Thanks for the adventure – now go have a new one!".
 Reinvigorated, he goes outside, only to see Russell flying after Kevin using balloons and a leaf blower.
 Carl lightens his house by emptying it completely, enabling it to fly again.

 Russell arrives at Muntz's airship but is caught.
 Carl and Dug, the latter of whom stowed away, board the dirigible and free him and Kevin.
 Muntz pursues them and traps Russell, Kevin, and Dug inside the house, but Carl saves them just as the tether breaks.
 Muntz leaps after them, but gets his leg tangled in balloon strings and falls to his death.
 Carl's house, having lost several balloons, descends out of sight beneath the clouds.

-Carl and Russell reunite Kevin with her chicks before returning home to the United States with Dug in Muntz's airship.
+Carl, Dug, and Russell reunite Kevin with her chicks before returning home to the United States in Muntz's airship.
 Russell receives his badge for assisting the elderly, and Carl presents Russell with a bottle cap Ellie gave Carl when they first met as kids years ago, which he dubs "The Ellie Badge".
-Meanwhile, unbeknownst to Carl, his house has landed on the cliff overlooking Paradise Falls, fulfilling his promise to Ellie.
+Meanwhile, unbeknownst to Carl, the tepui his house landed on overlooks Paradise Falls, fulfilling his promise to Ellie.